The Rowland Hill Fund

 Over the years the Fund has helped thousands of individuals.
 In its early days, before the existence of the Welfare State or indeed the introduction of occupational pensions, organisations such as the Fund were often the only place that individuals could turn when in financial distress.
 However, although welfare provision is now an accepted part of society there is still financial distress, and the Rowland Hill Fund is still a vibrant organisation.

 Due to the ever increasing cost of living, we encounter many situations which produce genuine difficulty for individuals and their families.
-We are uniquely placed to help Royal Mail and Post Office Limited people in financial distress.
+We are uniquely placed to help Royal Mail, Post Office Limited and any of the associated companys’ people who are in in financial distress.